MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/associate-documents-playbook-activities.md

 ---
-title: "Associate documents with playbook activities (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Associate documents with playbook activities - Sales Enterprise | MicrosoftDocs"
 description: "Associate documents with playbook activities to help your team access accurate and current sales materials or training content to close a deal." ms.date: 10/01/2019 ms.topic: article